flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

   :language: cpp
   :lines: 80-80

 You can return a value from the task.
-And A `future` is a mechanism, to access the result of an asynchronous task execution.
+And a *future* is a mechanism, to access the result of an asynchronous task execution.

 .. literalinclude:: ../../../../tutorial/3-execution/1-single-task.cc